-Audronė Žukauskaitė is a Head of Research at the Lithuanian Culture Research Institute.
-Her recent publications include the monograph Gilles Deleuze and Felix Guattari’s Philosophy: The Logic of Multiplicity (2011, in Lithuanian), and an edited volume titled Intensities and Flows: Gilles Deleuze’s Philosophy in the Context of Contemporary Art and Politics (2011, in Lithuanian).
+Audronė Žukauskaitė is Chief Researcher at the Lithuanian Culture Research Institute.
+Her recent publications include the monographs: From Biopolitics to Biophilosophy (2016, in Lithuanian), and Gilles Deleuze and Felix Guattari’s Philosophy: The Logic of Multiplicity (2011, in Lithuanian).
 She also co-edited (with S. E. Wilmer) Interrogating Antigone in Postmodern Philosophy and Criticism, Oxford: Oxford University Press, 2010; Deleuze and Beckett, Basingstoke: Palgrave Macmillan, 2015; and Resisting Biopolitics: Philosophical, Political and Performative Strategies, New York, London: Routledge, 2016.
-She also contributed essays to such volumes as Deleuze and Ethics (2011), Deleuze Studies (vol. 6, no. 4, 2012), Performance, Identity, and the Neo-Political Subject (2013), and Understanding Deleuze, Understanding Modernism (2014).